 The Nurse Family Partnership at DHR Health Women's Hospital helps transform the lives of mothers and their children.
 A nurse’s expertise helps guide first-time mothers through the emotional, social and physical challenges they face as they prepare for a healthy birth.
 Prenatal support is the starting point, but the nurse continues to serve her client after she delivers her child, teaching parenting and life skills that foster positive growth for both mother and child.
 Nurse-Family Partnership focuses on low-income, first-time mothers.
 Women voluntarily enroll as early as possible with nurse home visits, ideally beginning by the 16th week of pregnancy.
 Each mother served is partnered with a registered nurse early in her pregnancy and receives ongoing nurse home visits that continue through her child’s second birthday.

-Since opening in 2007, we have delivered over 170,000 babies.
-From standard to high-risk pregnancies, our facility is equipped with the technology and medical expertise to provide mothers and their families a comfortable and pleasant stay.
-Our hospital has 31 birthing suites to provide privacy and comfort during labor.
+Since opening in 2007, we have delivered over 130,000 babies.
+From normal to high-risk pregnancies, our Level IV Maternal Facility is equipped with the technology and medical expertise needed to provide mothers and their families a comfortable and pleasant stay.
+Our hospital has 24 birthing suites to provide privacy and comfort during labor, allowing mothers and their families to experience a comfortable and pleasant stay.

 Transition to Home Program and Neurodevelopment Follow Up Programs